What is a mental health emergency?

 How can I best benefit from my counseling sessions?

-Accepting certain responsibilities will make the counseling process more beneficial to you.
+Accepting responsibilities will make the counseling process more beneficial to you.

 - Think about your specific concerns and why you are seeking counseling.